-Net loss and total comprehensive loss, over the last eight quarters, has ranged from a high of \$2,564,000 in fiscal Q2 2018 to a low of \$1,379,000 in fiscal Q1 of 2019 with fluctuations mainly dependant on the availability of cash reserves and the resulting impact on research and development activities and operating, general and administration expenses.
+The Company reported a consolidated net loss and total comprehensive loss, including non-controlling interest of \$2,211,000 for the three-month period ended October 31, 2019 (October 31, 2018 - \$1,379,000).
+Fluctuations in net loss and total comprehensive loss is mainly the result of cash reserves available to be deployed on ongoing research and development activities and operating, general and administration expenses.

-From a research and development spending perspective, the Company's L-DOS47 clinical studies in NSCLC have been in the later stages of patient enrollment while the Company prepared for a new IND clinical study in previously treated advanced pancreatic cancer patients, which was just approved by the FDA in August of 2019 and therefore reflects the overall lower research and developments spend.
-Operating and general expenditures after the Company's cost reduction initiatives in late fiscal 2017 and early 2018 have now leveled off on a year-to-year basis with some slight fluctuations quarterly.
-For example, in fiscal Q4 2019, the Company granted stock options resulting in stock-based compensation expenses and paid bonuses to the Company's CEO and CFO resulting in higher fiscal Q4 2019 operating, general and administrative expenses.
+While the Company's L-DOS47 clinical studies in NSCLC have been in the later stages of patient enrollment, in their respective clinical phases, the Company prepared for a new IND clinical study in previously treated advanced pancreatic cancer patients.
+The clinical study was recently approved by the FDA in August of 2019 and has resulted in higher research and development costs as the Company prepared for first patient enrolment.
+Operating and general expenditures after the Company's cost reduction initiatives in late fiscal 2017 and early 2018 have now leveled.
+In fiscal Q4 2019, the Company granted stock options resulting in stock-based compensation expenses and paid bonuses to the Company's CEO and CFO resulting in higher fiscal Q4 2019 operating, general and administrative expenses.